striberx/music-module/README.md

-# music-module
+# Music Module
-Module for Music operations for the Striber Discord bot
+Module for music operations for the Striber Discord bot